SumYg/sumyg.github.io/src/pages/about.md

 ## My Journey

 My path into AI wasn't linear.
-I started with traditional software development during internships at TRM and Aspex Management, building document management systems and data pipelines.
+I started with traditional software development during internships at [TRM](https://www.trm.com.hk/) and [Aspex Management](https://www.aspexmanagement.com/), building document management systems and data pipelines.
 But I kept gravitating toward the challenging problems: How do you extract meaning from messy documents?
 How do you predict outcomes from incomplete data?

-This curiosity led me to dive deep into machine learning during my final year at HKU, where I built a distributed sentiment analysis system under [Prof. Lingpeng Kong's](https://ikekonglp.github.io/) supervision.
-The project taught me that the real challenge isn't just training models – it's building systems that can process data at scale, serve predictions reliably, and integrate seamlessly with existing workflows.
+This curiosity led me to dive deep into machine learning during my final year at HKU, where I built a large scale [sentiment analysis system](https://github.com/SumYg/FYP-Sentiment-Analysis-System) under [Prof. Lingpeng Kong](https://ikekonglp.github.io/)'s supervision.
+The project taught me that the real challenge isn’t just building pipelines – it’s understanding the math behind models like VAEs, where concepts like KL divergence show up again and again across machine learning.
+It deepened my intuition for how models learn structured representations, especially in noisy, high-dimensional data.

 Since graduating, I've focused on bridging the gap between cutting-edge AI research and practical business applications.
 Whether it's document classification models that process hundreds of pages daily or RAG systems that align with users' writing styles, I'm most excited when AI becomes a natural, helpful part of someone's workflow.